Getting Library Attention For Your Book

 In addition to sending these materials directly to teachers and librarians, you’ll also want to incorporate them on your website.

-Here are a few examples of educator guides on author websites:
+Here are a few examples of guides on author websites:

 What should I include?